-Our experience as an Open Market CLO manager leaves us with no doubt that the proposed rules would cause a dramatic decrease in the size and functioning of the CLO market as a whole.
-We are aware of a survey of CLO managers that indicated that the decrease in CLO offerings is anticipated to be in the order of 75 percent.
-We agree with that assessment.
-We are also aware of the broad range of comments and record evidence that establish that the proposed rules would adversely affect the formation and continued operation of the CLO market.
-We agree with the factors identified in those comments and assess that those factors will contribute to the magnitude of the decrease in CLO formation identified in the LSTA survey.
-Indeed, the agencies themselves anticipate these adverse effects on CLOs and competition.3
+Our market assessment is that the proposed rules would cause a dramatic decrease in the size and functioning of the CLO market as a whole.
+We participated in a survey of CLO managers the results of which indicated that the decrease in CLO offerings is anticipated to be in the order of 75 percent.1 We generally agree with that assessment, and are concerned that it may well be too optimistic.
+We are also aware of the broad range of comments and record evidence that establish that the proposed rules would adversely affect the formation and continued operation of the CLO market.2 As a general matter, we agree with the factors identified in those